Colorado PR Firm Promotes Community Mental Health

 People with mental illness and/or substance use disorders are uninsured more often than most people.
 Approximately one-third of adults with mental illness, substance use disorders, or both who are below the federal poverty line are uninsured.
 Not having insurance is a significant roadblock for people with mental illness and/or substance disorders and that roadblock is a costly one.
-The bad news is that the numbers of those going without treatment also are rising.
-The human toll is extreme and the economic toll is significant:

 - Criminal Justice & Courts: Statewide, approximately 28 percent of all inmates have a diagnosable mental illness.
 These individuals are consuming a significant share of the $599 million the State of Colorado spent on corrections in 2007.
 Additionally, our cities and counties are spending millions more on people with mental illness as they repeatedly cycle through local courts and jails with what are often nuisance crimes. mentally ill inmates in the seven-county, Denver-metro area have an average jail stay of 121 days while non-mentally ill inmates average 25 days in jail.
 Offenders with mental illness also have much higher rates of recidivism due to many factors, including substance abuse, lack of access to mental health treatment, homelessness, and unemployment.